ibrahimahmed237/ibrahimahmed237/README.md

 <hr>

 ### 👨&zwj;💻 About Me:
 I’m Graduating Computer Science student with a strong foundation in backend development and a keen interest in full-stack development.
 Possesses experience building real-world backend applications with secure authentication, data management, and robust functionalities.
 Currently expanding skillset by learning TypeScript.
 Eager to leverage problem-solving skills and contribute to a challenging role that allows me to grow as a full-stack developer.
-Here's a bit about me:.
+Here's a bit about me:

 🌐 Backend Enthusiast: Passionate about server-side development and API design.

-📚 Currently Learning: Actively working on side projects to gain practical experience and exploring new technologies.< 🔍 Available for Opportunities: Currently seeking new challenges.
+📚 Currently Learning: Actively working on side projects to gain practical experience and exploring new technologies.

+🔍 Available for Opportunities: Currently seeking new challenges.
 Feel free to reach out for collaboration or job opportunities!
 <hr>